 - Food waste drop-off is open, please visit dpw.dc.gov/foodwastedropoff for locations, times and available services.

 Department of Consumer and Regulatory Affairs (DCRA)

-- Consumer protection complaints will continue to be investigated, and DCRA encourages residents to report fraudulent and illegal behavior on its website.
+Consumer Protection - Consumer protection complaints will continue to be investigated, and we encourage residents to report fraudulent and illegal behavior on our website.

 Department of Energy and the Environment (DOEE)

-DOEE remains operational, with most DOEE staff teleworking through Monday, April 27, 2020.
+DOEE remains operational, with most DOEE staff teleworking.
 Programs that will have modified operations are:

-- Energy assistance centers located at 2100 Martin Luther King Avenue, SE and 1207 Taylor Street, NW will be closed to the public; however, residents can still complete an online application by visiting doee.dc.gov/liheap.
+- Energy assistance centers located at 2100 Martin Luther King Avenue, SE and 1207 Taylor Street, NW are closed to the public; however, residents can still complete an online application by visiting doee.dc.gov/liheap.